Search

-We can’t just fill our cup with one thing—we need to fill it with several types of rest to feel our best.
-Just like our devices, we need time to recharge but we are the only ones who can plug in and unplug.
+We can’t just fill our cup with one thing.
+We need to fill it with several types of rest to feel our best.
+Just like our devices, we need time to recharge, but we are the only ones who can plug in and unplug.

-Prioritize These 7 Types of Rest
+Prioritize These Seven Types of Rest

 1. Physical Rest